ArisC123/Cardoso-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 #### 📊 Model Performance Feedback
 - **PCA Outputs:**
-  - Explained variance ratio and cumulative variance plots (bar + line chart)
+  - Displays explained variance ratio and cumulative variance using a dual-axis bar and line plot
-  - 2D scatter plot of the data projected into principal component space
+  - Includes an interactive slider to select the number of principal components
+  - Provides an interpretation of the variance plot to guide dimensionality reduction choices
-  - Comparison of logistic regression accuracy on original vs. PCA-reduced data
+  - Trains logistic regression models on both the original and PCA-reduced datasets

 - **K-Means Outputs:**
   - Cluster assignments visualized in 2D using PCA-reduced dimensions
   - **Silhouette Score** to evaluate the quality of clustering (higher = better)
   - **Elbow Method** plot using Within-Cluster Sum of Squares (WCSS) to help choose the optimal number of clusters
-  - Optional: true label visualization when using datasets with known target classes

 ## 📈 Visual Examples